 So let’s look at this from a reverse lens starting with the three most common ways to fail and interview and how you learn to avoid these pitfalls.

 The first, and perhaps the most common of the three, is failing to offer concrete examples of successes.
 Applicant’s may claim a skill, but often fail to back it up with relevant achievements.
 For example, take the question “Have you ever had to manage any difficult accounts?”
-By responding with a simple “yes,” or telling a story about a difficult customer, fails to educate the employer on the successful management of the “difficult” account.
+By responding with a simple “yes,” or telling a story about a difficult customer, fails to educate the employer on the successful turnaround and how it resulted from your efforts.